OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 You can read about the differences in [this document](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).

 :::warning
 Management Certificates are used to authenticate with Service Management APIs, those are slowly being depreciated by Microsoft.
 As such, we no longer provide instructions on how to create them.
+See our [blog post](https://octopus.com/blog/azure-management-certs) for more details.
 :::

 ## Creating an Azure Service Principal account {#azure-service-principal}